-The Minister of Economic Development (now Trade and Industry) has the power to intervene in merger proceedings on public interest grounds.6 Employee representatives and trade unions also have locus standi to intervene in respect of employment-related matters, as per Section 13A of the Act and Rule 37 of the Commission Rules.
+The Minister of Economic Development (now Trade and Industry) has the power to intervene in merger proceedings on public interest grounds.4 Employee representatives and trade unions also have locus standi to intervene in respect of employment-related matters, as per Section 13A of the Act and Rule 37 of the Commission Rules.

 Section 13B(3) of the Act allows any person, whether or not a party to or a participant in merger proceedings, to submit any information that could be relevant to the investigated merger proceedings.
 However, this provision does not confer rights on any person to access the Commission's investigation file especially insofar as some material may be claimed as confidential by the merging parties or constitute 'restricted information'.
 Rule 46 of the Tribunal Rules permits a person who has a 'material interest' in a matter to apply for intervention by filing the prescribed documents, which should include a substantiation of that person's interest in the matter.
 A material interest is a factual analysis to be analysed by the Tribunal that will also inform the extent of the intervention the Tribunal will allow.
-In Caxton and CTP Publishers and Printers Limited and Media 24 (Pty) Limited, Caxton, a competitor of Media24, was allowed to intervene and have rights, among others, to discover documents and attend pre-hearings in the merger involving Media24.
+In Caxton and CTP Publishers and Printers Limited and Media 24 (Pty) Limited, Caxton, a competitor of Media24, was allowed to intervene and have rights to, among others, discover documents and attend pre-hearings in the merger involving Media24.

 iv Resolution of authorities' competition concerns, appeals and judicial review

-The Commission is empowered to investigate any merger activity.7 Upon investigating a notified small or intermediate merger, the Commission can unconditionally approve the merger, approve the merger with conditions or prohibit the merger.8 Large mergers are investigated by the Commission and decided on by the Tribunal.9 If the Commission or the Tribunal identify competition or public interest concerns during the merger assessment, they will typically invite the parties to offer remedies to address the concerns or to adduce further evidence to demonstrate that the concerns do not arise, or are not merger-specific.
+The Commission is empowered to investigate any merger activity.5 Upon investigating a notified small or intermediate merger, the Commission can unconditionally approve the merger, approve the merger with conditions or prohibit the merger.6 Large mergers are investigated by the Commission and decided on by the Tribunal.7 If the Commission or the Tribunal identify competition or public interest concerns during the merger assessment, they typically invite the parties to offer remedies to address the concerns or to adduce further evidence to demonstrate that the concerns do not arise, or are not merger-specific.
 In cases where conditions are imposed, the merger parties are consulted beforehand and generally afforded an opportunity to make submissions in respect of the proposed conditions.

-Intermediate or small mergers considered by the Commission can be referred to the Tribunal for reconsideration by an aggrieved party.14 A party aggrieved by the Tribunal's decision can approach the CAC for a review or appeal of the decision.
+Intermediate or small mergers considered by the Commission can be referred to the Tribunal for reconsideration by an aggrieved party.12 A party aggrieved by the Tribunal's decision can approach the CAC for a review or appeal of the decision.
 The final court of appeal is the CC, which can also be approached by an aggrieved party where constitutional issues arise.
 The jurisdiction of an ordinary High Court has been ousted by competition legislation.

 The Commission habitually publishes its decisions on proposed merger activity in the form of weekly bulletins found on its website.